Project

 Module#refine creates a module as a refinement, so it can be globally activated by Module#prepend-ing that module to the target class.

-Updated by pabloh (Pablo Herrero) over 7 years ago
+Updated by pabloh (Pablo Herrero) about 8 years ago

 It would be interesting to be able apply a refinement to a whole app (without its gems) or inside a single gem without propagating to the rest of the app which loaded it.